idaocracy/NaninovelSceneAssistant/README.md

 # NaninovelSceneAssistant

+## What's new in NaninovelSceneAssistant V2
+- You can now insert lines directly into the visual editor without having to copy the command to the clipboard buffer first.
+- The object list will now update according to what's visible as opposed to what's (pre)loaded, eliminating some clutter.
+- The original parameter states are now saved and these are restored when the parameters are deselected.
+You can also choose to ignore unchanged values when checking the "Exclude State Values" option.
+- Added two new tabs to the Scene Assistant windows: Variables and Unlockables.
+You can now track their states and debug them, similar to the built-in Custom Variable GUI.
+- Added an option to pause the Script Player on hover, which causes the script player to pause on current command's completion.
+- Hovering on the window will no longer cause any ongoing transitions to complete instantly.
+It is also not possible to change values as long as there is an ongoing transition.
+- Improved stability.
+The extension is designed to remain active and functional throughout the engine's lifetime.
+- Scene Assistant is now managed by a custom engine service, and it should be possible to override its behaviour.
+Instructions coming soon.
+- Added SceneAssistantSpawnObject script which can be used to add parameters to spawn objects.
+A working example can be found in my newly updated NaninovelPostProcess V2.

 ## Introduction & Installation

-Naninovel Scene Assistant is an extension that lets you easily modify Naninovel objects in real time and copy their corresponding command and parameters to a clipboard.
+Naninovel Scene Assistant is an extension that lets you easily modify Naninovel objects in real time and copy their corresponding command and parameters directly into the visual editor or clipboard.

 ### Installation (New version)
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.
 2. Type in https://github.com/Idaocracy/NaninovelPostProcess#package and it should install automatically.
 3. In Naninovel's Engine configuration, unfold the Type Assemblies dropdown and add these two assembly definitions:
-Idaocracy.NaninovelSceneAssistant.Runtime
-Idaocracy.NaninovelSceneAssistant.Editor
+- **Idaocracy.NaninovelSceneAssistant.Runtime**
+- **Idaocracy.NaninovelSceneAssistant.Editor**
 3. You are done!
 You can now access the scene assistant from the Naninovel menu.

 ### Installation (Old version) and basic walkthrough